pecknigel/learning-resources/for-educators.md

 ### Build from the Ground Up

-Coming soon.

 ### Get with the Program

 It’s essential to stay engaged.
 You’re not going to learn by sitting back and being fed instructions.
 You’re going to have to make it happen yourself.
 This is not schooling.

 ...

-More on the way.
-Currently writing November, 2024.

 See [Tenets](/tenets) for further ramblings.